 5.11.1 Enhanced Capture (eCAP)

-The eCAP module can be used in systems where accurate timing of external events is important.
+The Type 1 enhanced capture (eCAP) module is used in systems where accurate timing of external events is important.

 - Speed measurements of rotating machinery (for example, toothed sprockets sensed through Hall sensors)

 - Elapsed time measurements between position sensor pulses